tonywoode/romassetmover/README.md

 Rom Asset Mover
 ===============

-The goal of this perl script is to take a veriety of inputs based around the need to maintain roms and assets when using multiple arcade emulators with a frontend.
+The goal of this perl script is to take a variety of inputs based around the need to maintain roms and assets when using multiple arcade emulators with a frontend.
 Currently it takes a quickplay datfile and manipulates roms and assets on disk to maintain compatibility between generations of rom names.